Families of Association Schemes on Triples from Two-Transitive Groups

 As a particular application of Lemma \ref{lem_mesner_orbit}, the authors of \cite{mesner_association_1990} determined that the size of the AST obtained from $PSL(2,n)$ is 5 if $n$ is even and $6$ if $n$ is odd.
-Further, they showed that the size of the AST obtained from $AGL(1,n)$ is precisely $n+2$.
-They also determined intersection numbers $p_{ijk}^l$ of these ASTs in terms of their adjacency hypermatrices.
-They also determined that the size of the AST obtained from the Suzuki group $Sz(2^{2k+1})$ is $2^{2k+1}+5$ while the size of the AST obtained from the Higman-Sims group $HS$ is $7$.
+Further, they showed that the size of the AST obtained from $AGL(1,n)$ is precisely $n+2$ for $n$ a prime power larger than 2.
+They also determined intersection numbers of these ASTs in terms of their adjacency hypermatrices.
+Moreover, they determined that the size of the AST obtained from the Suzuki group $Sz(2^{2k+1})$ is $2^{2k+1}+5$ while the size of the AST obtained from the Higman-Sims group $HS$ is $7$.